-Interest expense increased to \$0.5 million for the second quarter of 2017 from \$0.4 million for the second quarter of 2016.
+Interest expense increased to \$0.5 million for the third quarter of 2017 from \$0.4 million for the third quarter of 2016.
 The increase in interest expense is due to both an increase in interest rates and higher borrowings under the Credit Agreement.

-Other (Expense) Income
+Other Income (Expense)

-Other expense was \$0.1 million for the second quarter of 2017 compared to other income of \$0.2 million for the second quarter of 2016, and consists primarily of income from a joint venture offset by foreign currency gains and losses in both periods.
-During the three months ended June 30, 2017, we had a \$0.2 million net foreign currency loss compared to a \$0.1 million net foreign currency gain during the same period in 2016, and a \$0.1 million decrease in income from a joint venture compared to the corresponding period in 2016.
+Other income increased \$0.1 million during the third quarter of 2017 primarily due to an increase in income from a joint venture.
+Other income (expense) consists primarily of income from a joint venture and foreign currency gains and losses.
+For both of the quarters ended September 30, 2017 and 2016, we had net foreign currency losses totaling less than \$0.1 million.
 Foreign currency gains and losses primarily relate to the effect of exchange rates on intercompany receivables and payables and third party receivables and payables that are denominated in currencies other than the functional currency of our foreign subsidiaries.